Nasib al-Bitar: Community leadership

 Whenever he went to Nablus he was always invited to lead the prayers in the main mosque as a gesture of respect.
 He also was an expert in Arabic calligraphy and sometimes gave lessons of "Al Khat Alarabi" at Al Rawdah School in Jerusalem next to the court-house.
 He was a member of al-Muntada al-Adabi المنتدى الأدبي.
 He wrote poetry but never published it, he only exchanged reciting it with his intellectual friends in his Majlis مجلس.

 Death

 One day during the 1948 War and as a result of it, he felt a severe headache and felt very sick, and because of the war all hospitals in Palestine would not take him in.
 He had to be taken to the Italian Hospital in Amman, Jordan.
 There he died on June 26, 1948.
-He was buried in Nablus his birthplace in Palestine.
+He was buried in his birthplace in Nablus, Palestine.

 Life coincidences

 One astonishing fact was the death of Sheik Nasib and his wife Bahija.